louchesprocket/pgnutil/README.md

 ``pgnutil -mpos '1.d4 Nf6 2.c4 c5' -i mygames.pgn``

+Searches for ECO codes may, of course, be performed with the <nobr>"-mt"</nobr> option if the games in question have that tag.
+A more general way to perform ECO searches is with the <nobr>"-me"</nobr> (match ECO) option.
+For example:

+``pgnutil -me 'A42' -i mygames.pgn``

+will return every game in which the ECO opening A42 was played, ignoring any "ECO" tags.
+Note that ECO codes for this option are matched for the entire game, not just the "opening" as defined under [Openings](#openings), below.
+Other ECO-related matching commands are:

+* -med: match ECO description
+* -mxe: match ECO code, searching positions transpositionally
+* -mxed: ECO description, searching positions transpositionally
+* -mse: match Scid ECO code
+* -msed: match Scid ECO description
+* -mxse: match Scid ECO code, searching positions transpositionally
+* -mxsed: match Scid ECO description, searching positions transpositionally

 ### Replacing

 The "-r" option performs replacements on the game text.
 For example, to strip comments (or, to be precise, all text between curly braces) from mygames.pgn: